slychief/mlprague2018_tutorial/README.md

 ### Viewing Only

-If you do not want to install anything, you can simply view the tutorials' content in your browser, by clicking on the tutorial's filenames listed below in the GIT file listing (above, resp. on https://github.com/... ).
+If you do not want to install anything, you can simply view the tutorials' content in your browser, by clicking on the tutorial's filenames listed above in the GIT file listing.

-The tutorial will open in your browser for viewing.
+The tutorials will open in your browser for viewing.

 ### Interactive Coding

-If you want to follow the Tutorials by actually executing the code on your computer, please [install first the pre-requisites](#installation-of-pre-requisites) as described below.
+If you want to follow the tutorials by actually executing the code on your computer, please [install first the pre-requisites](#installation-of-pre-requisites) as described below.

 After that, to run the tutorials go into the `mlprague2018_tutorial` folder and start from the command line: